 - A course that focuses strictly on Hair & Business Training

 - Externships Available for last portion of training

 - Financial Aid is available for those who qualify

-Seats will be limited because we will only have 1 class open for 2018.
+Seats will be limited because we only have 1 class open for 2020 and currently enrolling.
 Call us to schedule an appointment to enroll today!

 Understanding the Differences between Barbering & Hair Design License

 To understand the difference, we have to examine the scope of license.
 The scope means what they are legally allowed to do, or not do.
 In Washington State, you must look at the Revised Code of Washington (RCW), aka “the law”, to understand what is permitted under the two different licenses.